Kesko's management model

 Kesko Group's financial reporting and its supervision are organised on three levels.
 Businesses analyse and report their figures to the divisions, which then report the division-specific figures to Group Level.
 Analyses and controls for ensuring the accuracy of reporting are used on each of the three reporting levels.
 The accuracy of reporting is ensured with automated and manual controls at every reporting level.
 The implementation of the analyses and controls is supervised on a monthly basis at the company, business, division and Group levels.

 Planning and performance reporting

 The Group's financial development and achievement of financial objectives are monitored by financial reporting covering the entire Group.
 Monthly performance reporting includes actual Group, division and business specific results, changes compared to the previous year, comparison with forecasts, and forecasts for the current financial year.
 The Group's short-term financial planning is based on annual budgeting and quarterly updated forecasts extending to the end of the current financial year.
-The key financial indicators are sales performance for growth, comparable operating profit and comparable return on capital employed for profitability, and free cash flow for cash flow, monitored by monthly internal reporting.
+The key financial indicators are sales performance for growth, comparable operating profit, comparable operating margin, and comparable return on capital employed for profitability, and free cash flow for cash flow, monitored by monthly internal reporting.
 Information on the Group's financial situation is provided in interim reports, the half year financial report, and the financial statements release.
 The Group's sales figures are published monthly.